-Top Job Interview Questions Interview questions can run the gamut.
+Interview Questions: 100 Potential Interview Questions Interview questions can run the gamut.
 It's unlikely you'll face all 100 of these, but you should still be prepared to answer at least some of them.
+Practice for a job interview with these top 100 questions.
 While there are as many different possible interview questions as there are interviewers, it always helps to be ready for anything.
 Which is why we've taken the time to prepare this list of 100 potential interview questions.
 Will you face them all?
-We pray no interviewer would be that cruel.
 Will you face a few?
 Will you be well-served by being ready even if you're not asked these exact questions?
 Basic interview questions: Behavioral interview questions: What was the last project you led, and what was its outcome?
 Salary questions: What salary are you seeking?
 Career development questions: What are you looking for in terms of career development?
 Getting started questions: How would you go about establishing your credibility quickly with the team?
 More questions about you: How would you describe your work style?
 Brainteasers: